TYPO3-svn-archive/cag_magstyleimg/README.txt

-Browser support for the "Magazine Style Images" is as follows:
+Browser support for the "Magazine Images" is as follows:

 SUPPORTED
 	* FF 1.04+